Satellite Symposia

 Locations

-• Space will be assigned by DDW on a first come, first served basis, based on hotel availability and when full payment is received.
+Space will be assigned by DDW on a first come, first served basis, based on hotel availability and when full payment is received.
 Your symposium will not be placed until DDW has received full payment, regardless of your application date.
-Meeting space placement will begin in December 2023.
+Meeting space placement will begin Jan.
+15-29, 2025.
 You will receive communication once placement has been made.

 • Meeting space locations can be subject to food and beverage minimums, space rental, audio visual and equipment rental fees that is the responsibility of the symposia host.
 The symposia fee paid to DDW does not include these additional fees.

-• Space assignments are final and may not be switches unless done so by DDW.
+• Space assignments are final and may not be switched unless done so by DDW.

 Available Dates and Times